-Impeachment trial to begins with rules fight, long days
+Trump impeachment trial to begin with rules fight, long days

 With security tightening at the Capitol, the House prosecutors led by Intelligence Committee Chairman Adam Schiff made their way Monday through crowds of tourists in the Rotunda to tour the Senate chamber.
 The White House legal team led by Pat Cipollone and Jay Sekulow soon followed.

-The doors of the Senate chamber were closed to onlookers and the media during the walk-throughs.
-Four TV monitors were set up inside the Senate chamber to show testimony, exhibits and potentially tweets or other social media, according to a person familiar with the matter but unauthorized to discuss it by name.
+Four TV monitors were set up inside the Senate chamber to show testimony, exhibits and potentially tweets or other social media, according to a person familiar with the matter but unauthorized to discuss it on the record.

 In their own filing Monday, House prosecutors issued fresh demands for a fair trial.
 “President Trump asserts that his impeachment is a partisan ‘hoax.’
 He is wrong,” the prosecutors wrote.